Mead Johnson Nutrition Hong Kong Reinforces Sustainability Commitment With Formula Cans Recycling Program

 During the campaign, public members can drop off any brand of cleaned formula cans at designated HKTVmall O2O collection stations from Monday to Sunday, between 12pm and 8pm.
 In return, they will receive an HKTVmall e-voucher valued at HK$ 25 for their shopping*.

-Jelly Zhou, Chief Executive Officer (Hong Kong) at Hong Kong Technology Venture Company Limited, stated: 'HKTVmall shares the same corporate philosophy with Mead Johnson, committed to promoting green transformation and sustainable development to establish a better future for the next generation.
+Jelly Zhou, Chief Executive Officer (Hong Kong) at Hong Kong Technology Venture Company Limited, stated:“HKTVmall shares the same corporate philosophy with Mead Johnson, committed to promoting green transformation and sustainable development to establish a better future for the next generation.
 We are delighted to collaborate again with Mead Johnson and the World Green Organisation to launch a new phase of the 'We CAN Protect the Future' program.
 Since its launch in 2021, the project has received strong consumer support.
-Currently, HKTVmall's O2O collection points cover all 18 districts in Hong Kong, hoping to encourage more parents and children to join the recycling of formula cans and integrate waste reduction and recycling into their daily lives.'
-Formula Milk for Farming Use
+Currently, HKTVmall's O2O collection points cover all 18 districts in Hong Kong, hoping to encourage more parents and children to join the recycling of formula cans and integrate waste reduction and recycling into their daily lives.”

 Mead Johnson is collaborating with the World Green Organisation and Fu Kum Organic Dragon Fruit Farm to promote waste-to-resource by donating expired milk powder for use as fertilizer in cultivating various organic fruits and vegetables.
 This initiative enables formula milk to nourish lives differently while significantly reducing waste.
 Mead Johnson and the farm also organize community education activities, allowing parents and their children to share the joys of farming.
 Through these engaging experiences, families can learn about sustainable living, adding a valuable educational dimension to the program!